 And this is perfect.
 I get the results and answers I want.

-Sometimes consultants shy away from what seems like a confrontational communication style.
-Try looking at how the customer communicates, the reasons, and what you can do to adapt your style to achieve the results you want.
+Sometimes consultants shy away from what may seem like a confrontational communication style.
+Try looking at how the customer communicates, the reasons, and what you can do to adapt your style to them to achieve the results you want.

 Photography Source: © Copyright 2018, The Chief Storyteller®, LLC.
 All Rights Reserved.